ChameleonCloud/docs/source/getting-started/index.rst

 Once you log in, you will be able to :ref:`edit your Chameleon profile
 <profile-page>`, sign up for webinars, and participate in our community.
-However, to actually use the testbed you will first need to join or create a project.
+However, to actually use the testbed you will first need to **join or create a project** (see below).

 .. _getting-started-project: